hiqdev/hidev-readme/README.md

 [HiDev](https://github.com/hiqdev/hidev) is a task runner, code generator and build tool for easier continuos integration.

-This plugin enables README generation support for HiDev.
+This plugin enables README generation support for HiDev:

-Provides README generation:
 - templates
 - sections
 - badges